Today, I share that it’s OK to mix patterns when decorating your home.

 Are you ready for the big secret?

-You’ll gather things you love, no matter what the pattern or decals there are.
+You’ll gather things you love, regardless of the pattern or decals.

-When I found out about this secret, it all clicked and finally made sense.
+When I discovered this secret, it all clicked and finally made sense.

 Here it is.